Forricide/still-feel-alive/Chapter 10.md

 *Swimming in a sea of void, she's floating, just barely above the crest of the waves.*

-*A surge of nothing crests to meet dull emptiness.
-She gasps for breath.
+*Suddenly submerged, she gasps for breath.
 There's nowhere to surface; it's the same above and below.*

 *The world is laid out before her.
 It is innumerable; a singular instance would have already been uncountable, but she gazes into an infinitum, a planet folded in on itself over and over and over again.
 A brilliant fractal, branches and trees all within the same spherical forest.*

-*One branch stands out to her, another in the back of her mind.*
+*One branch stands out to her, another a heavy presence in the back of her mind.*

 *Where to go?*

 *She waits, takes her time.
-Sinking, but slowly, not falling but fading.*
+Sinking, but slowly.
+Not falling, but fading.*

 *Impatient, something else makes the decision for her.
 Not a step, but a stumble; shoved awkwardly forward into reality.*

-She breathes in, deeply: Water.
+She breathes in, deeply: Water, real this time, heavy and burning in her lungs.

 Choking, thrashing.